Consensys/orion/doc/install/running.md

 ```
 ./gradlew run
 ```
-If you want to add runtime options, use `-Pargs`, for example: `gradle run -Pargs="-g my-key"`
+If you want to add runtime options, use `-Pargs`, for example: `./gradlew run -Pargs="-g my-key"`

 Running from distribution binaries (after building from the source):
 ```